Thursday, January 29, 2015

-Lindalee Tracey was an award-winning filmmaker, author, entertainer and also a beloved wife and mother.
+Lindalee Tracey was an award-winning filmmaker, author, and entertainer, as well as a beloved wife and mother.
 Through her extensive body of work and indefatigable personality, Lindalee brought great joy to the world.
 She was passionate about bringing issues of social justice into her work, and championed people who are often ignored, underestimated or forgotten.
 Equally, she celebrated those who rise above disadvantage.

 Lindalee passed away on October 19, 2006, at age 49, after a five-year battle with breast cancer.
 At the time of her passing, Lindalee’s family, friends and admirers created this award in her honour.